jareddonovan/creative-coding/docs/tutorials/tut01/index.md

 p5js program and pretty-much every p5js sketch you write will have them.

 The `setup` function runs once when the page first loads.
-It's where you do things such as create the canvas that p5.js will draw onto, set text formatting, and the colours used for drawing shapes.
+It's where you do can create the canvas that p5.js will draw onto, set text formatting, and set the colours used for drawing shapes.

 The `draw` function runs over and over again as long as the sketch is running.
-It controls how the sketch should evolve over time, through things such as animations and other dynamic elements of the sketch.
+It controls how the sketch should evolve over time, including animations and other dynamic elements of the sketch.

 ## Your first p5js sketch: the world's simplest drawing program

 <!-- P5js is a JavaScript library that makes it easy to make creative coding programs
 that run in the browser.
-P5js provides a whole range of useful functions for things such as loading data, creating sound, responding to user input, interacting with the HTML pages, and drawing.  -->
+P5js provides a whole range of useful functions for loading data, creating sound, responding to user input, interacting with the HTML pages, drawing, and more.  -->

 To begin with, we are going to look at the drawing functions that p5js provides.

 Change the code in the editor so that it reads as follows: